Lifeng-Liang/DbEntry/doc/en/DataAccess/SQLStatement.md

 DataSet ds = DbEntry.Provider.ExecuteDataset("GetDataByPage", 2, 10);
 ````

-It just like we call a SQL, we don¡¯t need to specify it as a stored procedure because of DbEntry will check the text, if it is a identity, it will be considered as a stored procedure.
-And for stored procedure, DbEntry will get the parameters and types from database automatically, so we don¡¯t need to specify them anymore.
+It just like we call a SQL, we don't need to specify it as a stored procedure because of DbEntry will check the text, if it is a identity, it will be considered as a stored procedure.
+And for stored procedure, DbEntry will get the parameters and types from database automatically, so we don't need to specify them anymore.

 SqlStatement
 ----------